/Directory/Oregon/

 MISSION:

-TO PROVIDE RETIREMENT HOUSING THROUGH A CONTINUING CARE RETIREMENT COMMUNITY (ALSO KNOWN AS A LIFE PLAN COMMUNITY) WITH A RANGE OF LIVING OPTIONS THAT INCLUDE: INDEPENDENT LIVING, ASSISTED LIVING, MEMORY SUPPORT AND RESIDENTIAL CARE.
+TO PROVIDE SENIOR HOUSING THROUGH A LIFE PLAN COMMUNITY WITH A RANGE OF LIVING OPTIONS THAT INCLUDE: INDEPENDENT LIVING, ASSISTED LIVING, MEMORY SUPPORT, AND RESIDENTIAL CARE.

 Crabby Beach Foundation